iqrfsdk/iot-starter-kit/install/PART3-EXT.md

-# IoT Starter Kit - Part 3: Extensions
+# Part 3: Connect to cloud

 **Configure the UP board to communicate with the Amazon Web Services (AWS), Microsoft Azure or IBM Cloud through the MQTT channel.
 Collect, store, process and visualize data in a cloud or send your commands to the IQRF network remotely.**